Why Use Process Simulation?

 All real projects recently completed by PROCESS.
 In all cases it was possible to get the BEST answer from process simulation.

 In the beginning, PROCESS took three months to evaluate the leading simulation softwares.
-At the end of the process, we selected Chemstations' ChemCAD simulation software product.
+At the end of the process, we selected Chemstations' CHEMCAD simulation software product.
 To a large extent, we believe that the leading softwares are technically equivalent - but we wanted a partner in this endeavor, and it was our perception that Chemstations' customer and technical service personnel were superior to their competitions'.
 Our engineers have trained extensively on the proper use and application of the software.
-We have worked very closely with Chemstations over the past few years with the development of improvements to the software.
+We have worked very closely with Chemstations over many years with the development of improvements to the software.
 But most importantly, we consult with their expert simulation engineers on a frequent basis, both as a check on our work and for assistance in solving unusual or complex problems.

 The Benefits to You